 Asking suppliers for co-financing of audits was hardly heard of some years ago, but now most major companies conducting CSR assessment are requesting their suppliers’ financial participation.
 And you know what?
 It is working…

-Read the blog post: Should You Be Afraid to Ask Suppliers to Fund Their CSR Assessments or Audits?
+Read the blog post: Should You Be Afraid to Ask Suppliers to Fund Their CSR Assessments?